dmhuehol/ASOS-Tools/README.md

 **windbarb** written by [Laura Tomkins](https://github.com/lauratomkins/), found at the following [github link](https://github.com/lauratomkins/SBJ).
 Used by permission.

-Okabe-Ito colorblind-safe discrete color scale is used for line colors.
+The Okabe-Ito colorblind-safe discrete color scale is used for line colors.
 **Okabe, M., and K. Ito.
 2008.** “Color Universal Design (CUD): How to Make Figures and Presentations That Are Friendly to Colorblind People.” http://jfly.iam.u-tokyo.ac.jp/color/.